vanderheim/dog-find/README.md

 ### Installing for local development

 1. Clone the repository.

 ```
 git clone https://github.com/vanderheim/dog-find.git
 ```

-2. cd into the directory and install all the libraries that are required by the program.
+2. cd into the directory and install all the libraries that are required by the application.

 For the Ruby On Rails Back-end, you must run:

 ```
 bundle install
 ```

 For the VueJS Front-end, you must run:

 ```
 yarn install
 ```